Skip to the final section for a quick, spoiler-free rating.

 Likable But Infuriating Main Characters

 Given Xue Rong is played by Aarif Rahman, Legend of Two Sisters would’ve had to screw the character up big time for me to hate him.
 Luckily, he’s alright as well.
 Xue Rong’s childishness and paranoia are frustrating at times, but the drama never went overboard with them.
-As far as emperor characters go, he is a surprisingly trusting and kind one, but pleasantly so.
+As far as emperor characters go, he is surprisingly and pleasantly a trusting and kind one.

 Lastly, and certainly least, Fu Jinzhan.
 What can I say about Fu Jinzhan.
 This girl has guts, a heart of gold, a free spirit… and zero consideration and respect for the wishes of her loved ones.
 She seems unable to understand that there are consequences to her actions—consequences that other people who are not her may have to suffer.